 This is a TWO part Application Process

-In order for you application to be reviewed by committee, students are required to complete both Part 1 and Part.
+In order for you application to be reviewed by committee, students are required to complete both Part 1 and Part 2.
 Failure to do so will result in your application being removed from consideration.

-The Senate Session intern is assigned research and administrative responsibilities in a Senator's office.
-The academic component includes a five-day orientation, and each student must enroll in one of the courses offered.
-The Senate faculty provides supervision and research advisement and monitors interns' progress throughout the semester.
+The Senate Session Assistant is assigned research and administrative responsibilities in a Senator's office.
+The academic component includes a five-day orientation, and each student will complete academic activities and assignments.
+The Office of Student Programs provides supervision and research advisement and monitors interns' progress throughout the semester.